-- (a) as soon as practicable and in any case within 7 days after the day on which the request is made; and - (b) at the place specified in the request; a record retained by the approved pathology authority under subsection (3). - (5) Subject to subsection (7), a Departmental employee (within the meaning of the Human Services (Medicare) Act 1973) may make and retain copies of, or take and retain extracts from, any record produced to the employee under subsection (4). - (6) An approved pathology authority who contravenes subsection (2), (3) or (4) commits an offence.
+- (a) as soon as practicable and in any case within 7 days after the day on which the request is made; and - (b) at the place specified in the request;

+- (5) Subject to subsection (7), a Departmental employee (within the meaning of the Human Services (Medicare) Act 1973) may make and retain copies of, or take and retain extracts from, any record produced to the employee under subsection (4). - (6) An approved pathology authority who contravenes subsection (2),(3) or (4) commits an offence.
-(6A) Subsection (6) does not apply if the authority has a reasonable excuse.

-Note: The defendant bears an evidential burden in relation to the matter in subsection (6A).
-See subsection 13.3(3) of the Criminal Code.

-(6B) An offence under subsection (6) is an offence of strict liability.
+- (6A) Subsection (6) does not apply if the authority has a reasonable excuse. - Note: The defendant bears an evidential burden in relation to the matter in subsection (6A).
+See subsection 13.3(3) of the Criminal Code. - (6B) An offence under subsection (6) is an offence of strict liability.